Winmalee Neighbourhood Centre Inc.

 Winmalee Neighbourhood Centre is on Aboriginal land and acknowledges the Traditional Owners of that land, the Darug and Gundungurra peoples.

-Winmalee Neighbourhood Centre's Asperger's Support Group aims to provide a safe place where people can support one another, share ideas, obtain information from health professionals and each other, and learn coping skills in a non-judgmental atmosphere.
+Winmalee Neighbourhood Centre's Asperger's Support Group aims to provide a safe place where people can support one another, share ideas, obtain information from health professionals and each other, and learn coping skills in a non-judgemental atmosphere.
 Members are encouraged to discuss their problems and situations, but not to dwell on them.
 The goal of the group is to offer support, focus on finding solutions to problems, and finding coping mechanisms for coping with problems in a shared environment.
 At the moment we are looking at the best day to hold the group please ring the Centre to find out more or leave your name and number and we will get back to you when a day for the group has been confirmed.
 A light morning tea is provided .
 Ring 47544050 for more information.

 The group does not take the place of medical and/or professional health care.
 We have a library of books that can be borrowed by members.

-Meeting times: First Tuesday of the month from 10:00am to 12:00pm (except for School Holidays).
+Meeting times: First Monday of the month from 10:00am to 12:00pm (except for School Holidays).

 For more information, call 4754405